-I believe the virtues of work are alive and well.
+The virtues of work are alive and well.
 Sure, the pandemic certainly brought changes, notably the increased remote working opportunities by companies resulting from the pandemic.
-Many people in the workplace suddenly had spare time on their hands, commuting less, and access to technologies.
+Many people in the workplace suddenly had spare time on their hands, commuting less and benefiting from access to technology.
 If people were quitting their jobs, at least some were creating their own businesses.
+As Mark Twain said, “Choose a job you enjoy doing, and you will never have to work a day in your day.”

 This post is dedicated to those who appreciate the value of work.